filmmaker2011/handlebones/README.md

     - Models and views for product data and review data.
     - Product data is fetched for one, hardcoded item id.
     - Image carousel and reviews carousel (based on Bootstrap.js code).
-    - Image carousel: a helper generates position indicators based on number of images.
+    - Image carousel: Handlebars helpers generate position indicator dots and calculate with of indicator widget (for CSS centering).
     - Product Details tabs (based on Bootstrap.js code).
-    - Product description: a helper removes the HTML tags from the text.
+    - Product description: a Handlebars helper (cleanup) removes the HTML tags from the text.
     - Reviews: filter by age, sort (ascending & descending).
+    - Reviews: a Handlebars helper calculates the width of rating stars widgets */
+    - Web fonts used.
+Logos use actual text.

 2. Not done:
     - Overlay and integration with Assignment 1.
     - Views for 'People who viewed this also viewed'.
-    - Web storage
+    - Web storage.
+    - Reviews: gender and ratings filters.

 Assignment 1 - TV Finder: